HPiArolas/global-covid-yll/README.md

 # Code file descriptions
+- `A - 1_Mortality_baseline.R`: mortality baseline etimation from weekly mortality.
+- `A - 2_Excess_mortality_2020`: calculations of 2020 excess mortality.
 - `B - Excess YLL.R`: calculations of YLL for excess mortality.
 - `B - Other Causes YLL.R`: calculations of YLL for other causes of mortality.
 - `B - Projected YLL.R`: calculations of YLL for projected scenarios.